traject/traject/README.md

 # Traject

 An easy to use, high-performance, flexible and extensible MARC to Solr indexer.

-You might use traject to index MARC data for a Solr-based discovery product like [Blacklight](https://github.com/projectblacklight/blacklight) or [VUFind](http://vufind.org/).
+You might use [traject](https://github.com/traject/traject) to index MARC data for a Solr-based discovery product like [Blacklight](https://github.com/projectblacklight/blacklight) or [VUFind](http://vufind.org/).

 Traject can also be generalized to a set of tools for getting structured data from a source, and transforming it to a hash-like object to send to a destination.
-In addition to sending data to solr, Traject can produce json or yaml files, tab-delimited files, CSV files, and output suitable for debugging by a human.
+In addition to sending data to Solr, Traject can produce json or yaml files, tab-delimited files, CSV files, and output suitable for debugging by a human.

 **Traject is stable, mature software, that is already being used in production by its authors.**